If on a winter’s night

 PLAYER 8 SOPHIE GIBSON-RUSH*

-Armida, Brigd, Irina, Bernadette, Professor, Madame Miyagi, High Official, Librarian
+Armida, Brigd, Irina, Bernadette, Professor, High Official, Librarian

 *Member of The Rogue Resident Acting Ensemble